open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ##### Simple processor

-This is an implementation of `SpanProcessor` which passes finished spans to the configured `SpanExporter`, as they are finished.
+This is an implementation of `SpanProcessor` which passes finished spans, unmodified, to the configured `SpanExporter`, as they are finished.

 **Configurable parameters:**